ballerina-platform/module-ballerina-sql/docs/spec/spec.md

 26. StructValue
 27. RowValue

 ## 3.2.
-ParameterizedCallQuery and Parameters
+ParameterizedCallQuery and parameters

 The `sql:ParameterizedCallQuery` is used to construct the SQL CALL Statement to be executed by the client.
 It is backtick string template which allows dynamic values for query parameters.
 In addition to Values supported by `sql:ParameterizedQuery`,